mazwat/mazwat.github.io/design-patterns-ws.md

 ## Rest of the Week

+7. Complete the above exercise.
-7. Demonstrate a **design pattern/s** in your **own Individual project** if this gives you a problem that the pattern may solve.
+8. Demonstrate a **design pattern/s** in your **own Individual project** if this gives you a problem that the pattern may solve.
-8. For reference the highest grade in the rubric is awarded to projects that exhibit:
+9. For reference the highest grade in the rubric is awarded to projects that exhibit:
-*Significant insight into the software architecture.
+#### *Significant insight into the software architecture.
 There is significant evidence
 of software design.
 There is synergy between data structure and design pattern selection.
 The selection of data structures and design patterns are well justified.*